checkly/docs.checklyhq.com/site/content/learn/playwright/interaction/iframes.md

     parent: "Interaction"
 ---

-Puppeteer and Playwright enable us to access and interact with iframes.
+Playwright enables us to access and interact with iframes.

 ## Locate an iframe and its elements